Egg Butter Masala Recipe (Anda Makhani) Restaurant Style at Home

 Make The Curry

-• Heat 3 tablespoon butter in a pan over medium high heat.
+• Add 3 tablespoon butter to the same pan and heat over medium-high heat.

 • Once the butter is melted and slightly hot, add ginger garlic paste and fry for 4-5 seconds.

-• Add onions and fry until they turn translucent (4-5 minutes), stirring frequently.
+• Add onions and cook until they turn translucent (4-5 minutes), stirring frequently.

-• Now add the tomatoes and fry for 3-4 minutes, stirring frequently.
+• Now add the tomatoes and cook for 3-4 minutes, until the tomatoes break down completely and the oil begins to separate around the edges, stirring frequently.

 • Remove the pan from the heat and let the mixture cool down completely.